joinpursuit/Pursuit-Core-iOS/lessons/unit1/optionals/README.md

 bookTitle = alternateTitle // 💥 this doesn't
 ```

-😺 A `String?` can be assigned a `String` because an Optional can hold either nil or its associated type, in this case `String`.
+😺 A `String?` can be assigned a `String` because an optional can hold either nil or its associated type, in this case `String`.

-💥 A `String`, however, cannot be assigned the value of an `Optional` because they are not the same type.
+💥 A `String`, however, cannot be assigned the value of an optional because they are not the same type.

 ### 4. Force unwrapping

-In order to use the value inside an Optional we must unwrap it.
-The simplest syntax for unwrapping is to force unwrap the Optional with the `!` operator.
+In order to use the value inside an optional we must unwrap it.
+The simplest syntax for unwrapping is to force unwrap the optional with the `!` operator.
+This is also called unconditional unwrapping.

 ```swift
 // String? example